 Web developer & graphic designer based in NYC.
-Currently the web producer at Triple Canopy.
+Currently the creative director at Triple Canopy.
 Works previously exhibited or written about at Typojanchi, Sprint Milano, Unseen Archive, and Its Nice That.
-Talks given at CCA, Princeton, Rhizome, Parsons, SVA, VCU, and Naive Yearly.
+Talks given at CCA, Princeton, Rhizome, Parsons, SVA, VCU, Bungee Space, and Naive Yearly.

 Email tiger.dingsun@gmail.com to inquire about freelance, collaborations, or just to say hi! (really!)